-Anyway, I am popping in quick to share my first WEEK plans.
-My first week is all about, you guessed it, getting to know my students (and giving them plenty of opportunity to learn about each other) while reviewing and practicing routines and expectations.
+Anyway, I am popping in quickly to share my first WEEK plans.
+My first week is all about, you guessed it, getting to know my students (and giving them plenty of opportunities to learn about each other) while reviewing and practicing routines and expectations.
 Some activities are the same as last year (you can find those plans here) but there are some new ideas and books!
 Let’s get to it!

-so you can access where to buy the books or download resources**
+***PLANS are DOWNLOADABLE and CLICKABLE so you can access where to buy the books or download resources**

 This year, one of our school-wide initiatives is Responsive Classroom practices.
 Every grade level has 15-20 minutes blocked out in the AM for morning meeting.
 I will be using this AMAZING paperless resource by Erin Waters to help me stay on track with this goal.

 The time after our AM special will be dedicated to getting to know each other.
-On Day 1, we will read How to Get Your Teacher Ready and share (which I will record on chart paper) about how we got ready for 2nd grade.
+On Day 1, we will read How to Get Your Teacher Ready and share (which I will record on chart paper) how we got ready for 2nd grade.
 Day 2, we will start this adorable flip book by Renee Dooly.
 Honestly, this will definitely take more than one day.

 And on Friday, students will be scooting all around the classroom answering questions about themselves and their interests.

-The next half of the morning, we will concentrate on classroom expectations.
+In the next half of the morning, we will concentrate on classroom expectations.
 Each day, I have chosen a book to focus our discussion and an activity to help drive home the importance of each expectation.
 I will use some great books (links to purchase them on Amazon are in the downloadable plans) and a few resources to help me do this:

 - Classroom Routines and Expectations Interactive Notebook by Hippo Hooray for Second Grade

 - Roll and Respond by Savvy School Counselor

 - Small vs. Big Problem by Jordan Dunagan Heyheyfirstgrade

 - Behavior Stories by me : )

 Phew!
 We made it to the afternoon.
 Just typing it all out is making me teacher tired : )

-By the end of the week, we will also do a whole group word work activity and I can see if we are ready to possibly start rotating between read to self and word work the next week–but I do NOT want to rush things!
+By the end of the week, we will also do a whole group word work activity and I can see if we are ready to possibly start rotating between read-to-self and word work the next week.
+But, I do NOT want to rush things!

 - Towards the end of the week, we will play a game (Trash Can Math—you can read about it here) and dive into our math notebooks with The Applicious Teacher’s Back to School Math Activities.

-Finally, after recess, we will do more fun getting to know you activities to get them moving around!
+- Finally, after recess, we will do more fun getting to know you activities to get them moving around!
 The first is my FAVORITE by School and the City called 4 Corners.
 She explains the directions “Label your corners 1 – 4 like you would when playing regular four corners.
 Project one of the questions.
 Read aloud, then students should move to the corner that corresponds with their answer choices.”

-We will also play Back to School Jeopardy by Tiny Toes.
+- We will also play Back to School Jeopardy by Tiny Toes.
 This was on my plans for last year and due to an unfortunate mold situation, we ended up only going to school for 1 full day that first week.
 This required me to cut out a lot of my fun B2S plans and this was one thing we never got to : (

 Don’t forget to download the plans and save them to your computer.
 Then you should be able to click on any of the pictures or links in the plans to find that resource!